rkuma183/wilsonmar.github.io/_posts/2016-11-15-shift-left-load-testing.md

 - [ ] Suggest command-line aliases to save developers time.

-- [ ] Automate the creation of load testing scenarios and Jenkins jobs specific to components.

 ("Jenkins" is referenced here as a generic term for CI/CD tools that include Hudson, Bamboo, TravisCI, etc.)